viperleed/viperleed/doc/content/basics/how_to_run.rst

 .. _how_to_run:

 ==================================
-Directory Structure and How To Run
+Directory structure and how to run
 ==================================

 In ViPErLEED, each calculation must have its own directory.